ZcashFoundation/zebra/book/src/dev/ecc-updates.md

 cargo test
 ```

-- When upgrading, it's common for things to break, such as deprecated functions or removed functionality.
+- When upgrading, it's common for things to break, such as deprecated or removed functionality.
 Address these issues by referring to the crate's changelog, which often provides explanations and workarounds.

 - If you encounter issues that you can't resolve, consider reaching out to ECC team members who worked on the upgrade, as they may have more context.